Audi A7 Hatchback (2018 - ) review

 There are three engines available in the A7, all of which are 3.0-litre V6s, one petrol (the 55 TFSI with 340 horsepower) and two diesels (the 45 TDI with 231 horsepower and 50 TDI 286 horsepower).
 We haven’t yet tried the entry-level diesel, but the 50 TDI is truly mighty, with enormous low-down torque making it capable of properly explosive acceleration no matter how many revs are on the dial.
 Unfortunately, the speed at which the engine reacts is delayed by the reticence of the eight-speed automatic gearbox.
 Press the accelerator pedal with any meaningful force, and the gearbox takes a couple of seconds to figure out what it’s doing before it unleashes the pace you’re looking for.
 This happens whether you’re pulling away from a standstill or accelerating when already on the move, and it really hampers your progress.
 The effect is lessened if you select the gearbox’s Sport mode, but it’s never eradicated completely.

 We’ve also had a shot in the petrol, which is even quicker on paper, accelerating from 0-62mph in just 5.3 seconds compared with the 50 TDI’s 5.7 seconds, but the petrol requires more revs to make that performance happen, so the pace doesn’t feel quite as effortless as it does in the diesel.
-There’s no denying the epic speed it delivers, though.
+There’s no denying the epic speed it delivers, though, and the automatic gearbox doesn’t display quite as much reticence as it does with the diesel, either.

 How much will it cost me?